by Donald Clark CSM

 Another approach is to separate gems into organics and inorganics.
 Organic gems are those whose creation is associated with living organisms.
 Amber, for example, begins life as tree sap and pearls are created inside oysters.
 Hence, they are classified as organic materials.

 The term inorganic covers everything else.
 So, everything in the mineral world falls into the inorganic classification.
 There is one notable exception that arises because of politics here in the U.S. In order for a gemstone to be classified as a mineral in this country, it has to have been created in the earth.
-Thus, lab-created stones, even though they may have the same chemical make up, physical and optical properties of their natural counterparts, they cannot legally be described as minerals in the U.S. For classification purposes these lab-created gems have the same properties as their natural, mineral counterparts; however, they cannot legally be described as minerals, especially when advertising.
+Thus lab-created stones, even though they may have the same chemical make up, physical, and optical properties of their natural counterparts, cannot legally be described as minerals in the U.S. For classification purposes these lab-created gems have the same properties as their natural mineral counterparts; however, they cannot legally be described as minerals, especially when advertising.

 Crystalline and Amorphous Materials